-The Annual Internal Report for 2024-25 will be presented to the Governance and Audit Committee in July 2024.
-The reported stated that for the twelve months ending 31 March 2024 there was a sound control environment in place across the majority of review areas included in the 2023/24 audit plan that worked effectively to ensure the delivery of corporate objectives.
+The Annual Internal Report for 2023-24 was presented to the Governance and Audit Committee in July 2024.
+The reported stated that for the twelve months ending 31 March 2024 there was a sound control environment in place across the majority of review areas in the 2023/24 audit plan.
+This control environment worked effectively to ensure the delivery of corporate objectives.